-Because of the unique role that 911 Call Handlers play in society, we have an enhanced “duty to act” that is greater than the duty owed by a private civilian.
-The duty to act begins the moment a citizen calls 911 and informs the dispatcher that they need help.
+Because of the unique role that 911 telecommunicators play in society, we have an enhanced “duty to act” that is greater than the duty owed by a private civilian.
+The duty to act begins the moment someone calls 911 and informs them that they need help.
+Once the telecommunicator answers a 911 call, they’ve effectively entered into a “special relationship” with the caller.
 Because the government now has a unique knowledge of the caller’s predicament, there is an expanded duty to render assistance.
+The

 Simply put, negligence is the failure to use ordinary care.
 Intent to harm is not required to prove negligence.
 However, to support a charge of negligence, the court must also determine that the call center’s action (or lack of action) injured the victim through breach of duty.

 - Duty: The responsibility to act or perform according to the established Standard of Care.